vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 take all of my clothes off.
 The police hasn't taken any real effort to engage in a dialog to discover my reasons for visiting Munich.
 After finding nothing after putting me through a demeaning experience I'm let of with as little as a "sorry".
 Going through an experience like this happened to be sufficiently degrading, to make me never want to have an encounter with the police again.
-There I stand.
-In front of the precinct far away from the station that I bought my ticket to, left to figure out alternative means of getting to my destination.
-The police don't even have the customer to offer to drive a citizen of the EU to at least the location where they ordered me to enter their vehicles after such a horrible experience.
+There I stand, in front of the precinct quite a distance removed from the station that I bought my ticket to, left to figure out alternative means of getting to my destination.
+The police doesn't even have the courtesy to offer my a drive towards at the very least the location where they ordered me to enter their vehicles after such a horrible experience.

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/precinct.png" alt="The precinct">